The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Results, Technical Contribution, Discussion

 \subsection{Geometric SAT}

-The geometric model has seven parameters: $n$, $m$, and $k$ have the same meaning as for the power-law model.
-Moreover, $w$ is a weight function assigning each variable $v$ a weight $w_v$, $d$ is the dimension of the underlying geometric space (we use the torus $\mathbb T^d = \mathbb R^d / \mathbb Z^d$; see Section~\ref{sec:preliminaries}) equipped with a $\p$-norm, and $T$ is the so-called temperature that controls the strength of locality by varying the impact of the geometry.
+The geometric model has the following parameters: $n$, $m$, and $k$ have the same meaning as for the power-law model.
+Moreover, $w$ is a weight function assigning each variable $v$ a weight $w_v$ and $T$ is the so-called temperature that controls the strength of locality by varying the impact of the geometry.
+As underlying geometric space, we use the $d$-dimensional torus $\mathbb T^d = \mathbb R^d / \mathbb Z^d$ (see Section~\ref{sec:preliminaries}) equipped with a $\p$-norm with $\p \in \mathbb N^+ \cup \infty$.
 To draw a formula, the variables and clauses are assigned random positions in $\mathbb T^d$.
 Then, for each clause, $k$ variables are drawn without repetition with probabilities depending on the variable weight and on the geometric distance between clause and variable.
 In the extreme case of $T = 0$, each clause deterministically includes the $k$ closest variables (where closeness is a combination of geometric distance and weight), while increasing the temperature $T$ increases the probability for the inclusion of more distant variables.
 For $T \to \infty$, the model converges to uniform random SAT.
+Note that the weights are a parameter of the model and not drawn randomly.
 We have the following theorem, where $W$ denotes the sum of all variable weights.
 The condition on the weights is in particular satisfied by power-law distributed weights.